airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

 challenge for OPE as the logged propensities under $\pi_b$ no longer match the actual action applied, resulting in state and reward not being the result of the policy decision.

-A concrete example is the HVAC equipment optimal start problem we tackle with RL: once the policy has decided to switch on the system, an "action stickiness" mechanism applies to keep the equipment turned on (both during training and real-world inference).
+A concrete example is the HVAC equipment optimal start problem we tackle with RL: we can frame it as a sequential decision problem, where the policy decides at each step if equipment must be switched on.
+Once the policy has decided to switch on the system the first time, an "action stickiness" mechanism applies to keep the equipment turned on (both during training and real-world inference).
 This comes as a challenge for many estimators, like IPS-style estimators:

 - $\pi_b(a|s)$ can still tell action 0 is more likely, but the state and reward will be the one obtained